Bozar/OneMoreLevel/user/doc/mirror.md

 When PC bumps a phantom in the real world, four things happen.
 Firstly, the countdown timer restores 5 turns.
 Secondly, the phantom disappers.
 Thirdly, the phantom's image appears in the mirror world.
 And lastly, one or more phantoms might appear in the real world as mirror reflections.

-There can be at most 5 phantom images in the mirror world.
+There can be at most (5 - crystal) phantom images in the mirror world.
 Random extra images are removed whenever a new image is created.

 When PC's image bumps a phantom's image in the mirror world, the phantom's image disappears.
 The current turn ends after this bumping and neither PC nor his image can move this turn.